Zanobo/reaction-buildpack/README.md

  - `PING_INTERVAL`: Interval between probes, in seconds.
 Defaults to 1 second.
  - `BOOT_TIMEOUT`: Maximum time to wait for your app in seconds.
 Defaults to 3600 (1 Hour).
 If reached we exit with an error.
+ - `BOOTING_URL`: Proxies transparently to this url while your app is booting if provided.

 ## Extras